7 min read

 Paulius Staniunas’ pro tip: One way to find your best angle is to “imagine nine different squares on your camera lens and try putting your attention on each one of them by physically moving your face.
 Practice this with a selfie camera and play around with your face to see what looks best and what works best for you.

-Tip 5: Relax and Have Fun
+Tip 5: Relax and have fun

 The camera will pick up how you feel.
 If you’re tense, sad, happy, relaxed, or experiencing any other emotion, it’ll show through in the photos.
 As Paulius says, “It’s very, very important to feel good and to translate that energy into the photo.”